PrestaShop/vagrant/README.md

 ## Shortcuts

-For OSX and Linux users, you can execute the `run.sh`.
+For OSX and Linux users, you can execute the `run.sh` and if you're running under Windows use `run.bat`.

-# Parameters
+## Parameters

 There are four environment variables you can use to customize your installation